Can I have a water birth?

 I have had easy births, and want to have my next baby without any assistance.
 Will you provide my prenatal care?

 No. In the past, we sometimes agreed to take care of women during their pregnancies, even though they were planning on giving birth at home without assistance.
-We found that 100% of these women ended up calling with questions, concerns or requests for emergency help, either during their labors or immediately after delivery.
+We found that nearly all of these women ended up calling with questions, concerns or requests for emergency help, either during their labors or immediately after delivery.
 This puts everyone in a bad position.
 Why would you want to give birth without help?
 Are your reasons rooted in past experiences, financial concerns, someone else’s expectations, fear?
 Talk to us, please.
-Traditionally, woman have attended other women during childbirth.
+Traditionally, woman have always attended other women during childbirth.

 I heard that midwifery was illegal in Wyoming.